johnnymakes/pioneer-updates/logs/rs-cycle-1.md

 * It would be a more accurate study if participants didn't know each other – bonds are already formed in this case.

+* Intro / ice-breakers may be a good solution for the next round, warming players up to one another

+* Real prizes / incentives will help drive more focus competition.